Downcasting: Uses

 In C++, run-time type checking is implemented through dynamic_cast.
 Compile-time downcasting is implemented by static_cast, but this operation performs no type check.
 If it is used improperly, it could produce undefined behavior.

 Considerations

-A popular example of a badly considered design is containers of top types, like the Java containers before Java generics were introduced, which requires downcasting of the contained objects so that they can be used again.
+A popular example of a badly considered design is containers of top types, like the Java containers before Java generics were launched, which requires downcasting of the contained objects so that they can be utilised again.